Why Does “Red Herring” Mean a Diversion or False Trail?

 There are several stories about how the red herring idiom got its start.
 All of them start with smoked herring.
 Herrings are abundant in the North Atlantic Ocean, but they are not red.
 The flesh of the fish is turned red by the smoking process.
 As food, they are sometimes called kippers or just herring, but they are not called red herring, a fact that we will explore below.

 One story about the origin tells us that it originated in the English tradition of fox hunting.
 A 1686 publication, The Gentleman’s Recreation by Nicholas Cox, claimed that for training hunting dogs, it was useful to drag a dead cat or fox along a trail to mark the scent.
+If a dead cat or fox wasn’t available, a red herring could be used.
+Smoked herring has a strong smell, so the fish flesh could be used to create trails for the dogs to follow, helping them learn to follow a scent.

 This may well have been practiced, but since the hounds were meant to follow these trails, as a training device, I’m not sure it is plausible to assume that this gave rise to the idiom’s meaning of “false trail.”
+However, it is also sometimes claimed that fox hunters would use smoked herring to deliberately deceive the dogs so that the hunt could be prolonged.

 Another origin story, however, says that 19th-century bandits, being pursued by bloodhounds, would rub a herring across their trail to divert the dogs.
 This sounds a bit more plausible, but it almost certainly would not have worked!

 Bloodhounds are difficult to divert from the true scent for more than a few seconds.
-This story sometimes adds trappers in Oregon and Alaska to the mix, saying they would lay pieces of red herring on low-hanging branches to deceive…I don’t know who or what they were trying to deceive or what trappers had to do with bandits.
+This story sometimes adds trappers in Oregon and Alaska to the mix, saying they would lay pieces of red herring on low-hanging branches to deceive…I don’t know who or what they were trying to deceive, or what trappers had to do with bandits.

 Yet another version has it that early New England settlers would leave little bits of red herring along their trail to confuse any wolves who might be stalking them.

-I’m not sure why you would lay a trail of fish along your own trail in order to “confuse wolves.”
+I’m not sure why you would lay a trail of fish along your own trail to “confuse wolves.”
 It seems that would be the equivalent of a red carpet and would have given rise to a completely different expression!

-Although we do not know the exact meaning of the original expression, somehow the terms red and herring came to be used as a unit to denote a diversionary tactic.
-Therefore we say “that’s a red herring” instead of “that herring is red.”
+Although we do not know the exact meaning of the original expression, somehow, the terms red and herring came to be used as a unit to denote a diversionary tactic.
+Therefore, we say “that’s a red herring” instead of “that herring is red.”
 This, to me, is no explanation at all.

 It tries to derive the meaning of the expression from its component words, a practice which is, in etymological studies, often a red herring!
 In this case, we are trying to imagine that the expression arose because of some significance in the herring having a red color.